ede73/diagrammer/README.md

 That's so cool!
 I could have graphviz run in browser!
 And I could use the SAME rendering engine from command line.

 AND I could finally design a proper lexer/parser for the language to be.
+This could just as well be integrated into the wiki.

-# Diagrammer
+# Diagrammer and the language

 Main components:
 - Language grammar / lexical rules in grammar/